 Congratulations, you have a plasmid expressing your gene of interest (YGOI) and are ready to dive into your functional experiments!
 Whether you’ve cloned the plasmid yourself or obtained it from a colleague down the hall, it is always a good idea to take some time to confirm that you are working with the correct construct, and verify that the plasmid you received matches the expected sequence.
-Here at Addgene, we process all of the plasmids we distribute for quality control purposes in order to confirm the sequence of all the plasmids we distribute.
+Here at Addgene, we use NGS-based quality control to confirm the sequence of all the plasmids we distribute.
 This method is time-intensive, so we recommend two other methods for quick plasmid verification: Sanger sequencing and diagnostic restriction digest.

-Diagnostic digests can be used to confirm the relative structure of the plasmid based on the predicted sizes and organization of different features within the plasmid.
-One benefit of restriction analysis is that it can be used successfully without actually having full plasmid sequence available to you.
-This method is relatively quick and can be done right in your lab in less than a day (as long as you have purified DNA).
-Diagnostic restriction digests are comprised of 2 separate steps: 1) incubating your DNA with the selected endonucleases which cleave the DNA molecules at specific sites; and 2) running the reaction on an agarose gel to determine the relative sizes of the resulting DNA fragments.
+Diagnostic digests can be used to confirm the rough structure of the plasmid based on the predicted sizes and organization of different features within the plasmid.
+Restriction analysis can also be used successfully even if you don't have the full plasmid sequence.
+Once you have purified plasmid DNA, this method can be done right in your lab in less than a day.
+Diagnostic restriction digests are comprised of 2 separate steps: 1) incubating your DNA with restriction enzymes which cleave the DNA molecules at specific sites and 2) running the reaction on an agarose gel to determine the relative sizes of the resulting DNA fragments.

-The most common way of utilizing a restriction digest is to confirm the presence of an insert in a particular vector by excising it from the backbone.
-This is accomplished by using a combination of specific endonucleases that flank the insert.
+Restriction digests are commonly used to confirm the presence of an insert in a particular vector by excising the insert from the backbone.
+To do this, you'll use enzymes with restriction sites that flank the insert.
 You will need to know both the approximate size of the vector backbone as well as the predicted size of the insert.
 You can search NCBI for YGOI to find the particular reference sequence if necessary.